 “No, Zarius.
 We’re not.”
 I said defiantly.
-“The Circle Nocturnus hasn’t just failed me….it’s failed us all.”
+“The Circle Nocturnus hasn’t just failed me…it has failed us all.”

 And with that, I took Julian and walked out.

-Julian was right on my heels, a worried look on his beautiful face, and angry look on mine.
-And he began to speak out loud as we reached the limo.
-“So what’s gonna happen???
+Julian was right on my heels, a worried look on his beautiful face, and an angry look on mine.
+He finally began to speak out loud as we approached the limo.
+“So what’s gonna happen now???
 Can’t they change they’re minds?”